UWNetworksLab/ufo-management-server-flask/DeploymentGuide.md

 Management Server component of uProxy for Orgs (UfO)

-## Deployment
+## Deployment Guide

 ### Deploy an Instance

 The Management Server can be deployed locally or to the cloud.
 We have setup a one-click to deploy instance on Heroku to facilitate easy updating.
 That is the preferred method for creating a new instance as it is what customers will use.
 There is also a means to do this via command line.
 Both approaches are described here.
+For reference, app and instance are used interchangeably throughout.

 #### Deploy App via Click-to-Deploy